 Georgia Traffic Court

 At least two weeks prior to your court date, see if you can contest your ticket with a not guilty plea, by certified mail or fax, checking with the clerk of courts to make certain it has been received.
+You can contact our traffic attorneys to handle the work on your behalf, saving you time and money.

 We can help you contest your ticket.